✍️ Kaustubh Thakur

 In cricket for example a lot of former players start umpiring but there are people who enter the profession as a genuine way to earn money.
 There are referees and umpires in all sports who earn a decent amount of money.

-Such as PGPSM (Post Graduation in Sports Management), a 12 month program where you can study 6 Months in Spain and 6 Months in India.
+Such as PGPSM (Post Graduation in Sports Management), an 11-month program where you can study 6 Months in Spain and 6 Months in India.
 There are multiple courses available at ISM GLOBE related to Career in Sports and Sports Management Degree.